 Specific countries in Latin America are faring pretty well, particularly because of pent-up demand.
 The resort areas are really taking advantage of this post-pandemic era.
 Pent-up demand from the U.S. as well as other parts of Latin America is really driving tourism here again.
 On the books (OTB) right now for July and August show record numbers of reservations compared to pre-pandemic periods.

-Not all of Latin America is faring so well however because some countries are slower with their vaccination programs, but places like Mexico, Costa Rica, and Columbia are doing very well.
+Not all of Latin America is faring so well however because some countries are slower with their vaccination programs, but places like Mexico, Costa Rica, and Colombia are doing very well.
 Brazil, Chile, and Argentina are still suffering a little bit.

 The Caribbean is a little on the conservative end as well, due in part to their slower vaccination programs and the restrictions they’re still imposing.
 Also, they’re still trying to recover from the hurricanes of previous years, and now they’ve been hit by this pandemic.
 It’s tough for them.

 Moving forward, I think Latin America is a very untapped resource, specifically outside of Mexico.
-You’ve got these large emerging markets, specifically Brazil and Columbia, who are doing this massive campaign push as a country.
+You’ve got these large emerging markets, specifically Brazil and Colombia, who are doing this massive campaign push as a country.